aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ### Task 2: View features of IoT Hub using the left-side menu

-1. On the IoT Hub blade,from the left navigation menu,click on **Device** under **Device management**.
+1. On the IoT Hub blade, from the left navigation menu, click on **Devices** under **Device management**.
 This pane can be used to add, modify, and delete devices registered to your hub.

     ![](media/device.png)